awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 **Note**
 Required parameters have an asterisk \(\*\) next to the parameter name\.
 To create a target, you must specify a value for each required parameter\.
 If you don't, the system creates the rule, but it won't run\.

 1. In the permissions section, choose an option\.
-CloudWatch uses the role to start the Automation workflow\.
+CloudWatch uses the role to start the automation\.

 1. Choose **Configure details** and complete the wizard\.